PowerShell/DscResources/GettingStartedWithGitHub.md

 ```
 cd <path to cloned repository>      # This is the path to your cloned repository.
 I.e. cd C:\Source\xActiveDirectory.
 git checkout <your PR branch>       # Checkout (move) to your working branch, i.e git checkout awesome_feature.
-git branch -u my/dev                # If not already tracking the your forks dev branch when you created the branch, this will make sure. _This sets the tracking (upstream) branch._
 git rebase my/dev                   # This will rebase your working branch from your forks dev branch.
 ```
 **NOTE!
-At this point you will most likly get merge conflicts that needs to be resolved before you continue with the next step.
+At this point you will most likly get merge conflicts that need to be resolved before you continue with the next step.
 Search for the word 'CONFLICT' in the output.
 See step 3 to learn how to resolve the merge conflicts.**

 ### 3. Resolve merge conflicts
-If you get a message saying something like below, then you have merge conflicts that must me manually resolved.
+If you get a message saying something like below, then you have merge conflicts that must be manually resolved.
-Below there is a conflict between the dev (origin) branch and your pull request branch for the file `README.md`.
+Below there is a conflict between the dev branch and your pull request branch for the file `README.md`.
 You can read more about how to resolve a merge conflict on the [GitHub help page](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).

 ```